 - Limited Solar energy

-- Energy efficient lights
+- > Energy efficient lights

-- Rain water tanks
+- Rainwater tanks

-that a risk-averse and cautious approach is applied, which takes into account the limits of current knowledge about the consequences of decisions and actions;
+(vii) that a risk-averse and cautious approach is applied, which takes into account the limits of current knowledge about the consequences of decisions and actions; and

-The negative impacts assessed and mitigation measures to be implemented was derived from specialist reports that negative impacts on the environment and on people's environmental rights be anticipated and prevented, and where they cannot be altogether prevented, are minimised and remedied.
+The negative impacts assessed and mitigation measures to be implemented were derived from specialist reports.

+(viii) that negative impacts on the environment and on people's environmental rights be anticipated and prevented, and where they cannot be altogether prevented, are minimised and remedied.

-The negative impacts assessed and mitigation measures to be implemented was derived from specialist reports.
+The negative impacts assessed and mitigation measures to be implemented were derived from specialist reports.
 A public participation is in process to ensure peoples environmental rights have been taken into consideration.